How to Sign an Executable Files Using EV Code Signing Certificate?

 Understanding Executable Files

 Executable Files are computer programs an end-user runs on the system for a particular operation.
-And that different processes can be installing software, updating a driver, or executing a script written in programming and scripting language.
+Different processes can be installing software, updating a driver, or executing a programming and scripting language script.

 Therefore, whenever any developer or organization creates an application, they digitally sign their code using a Code Signing Certificate.
-Moreover, an EV Code Signing Certificate gets used to optimize the code authenticity due to its enormous security features.
+Moreover, due to its enormous security features, an EV Code Signing Certificate is used to optimize the code’s authenticity.

 Mechanisms to Digitally Signing Exe Files: Answer to How to Sign an EXE file